 Tips on Surviving Being Poor

-Hang in there.
-While you may be feeling low or unworthy or shame, keep in mind that you are not a person who abuses services.
-It would be stupid to not take advantages of services that are offered.
-What you are doing with honesty and sincerity is not wrong.
-You are simply getting some help in getting out of a rough spot.
-You will get out of that spot soon, and will stop using the services as soon as you are able.
+- Hang in there.
+While you may be feeling low, unworthy, or full of shame, keep in mind that you are not a bad person.
+What you do with honesty and sincerity is not wrong.
+You just need a little help to get through a rough patch.
+You will get out of this soon.

-Get advice.
-Get advice from people who have gotten out of poverty, who have the type of job you want, and even from people who are successful but have never been in poverty.
-Even if you don't know these people yet, you should try to contact them.
-Most people would be honored that someone is seeking their opinion.
+- Get advice.
+Get advice from people who have gotten out of poverty, who have the type of job you want, and even from those who are successful but have never been in poverty.
+Even if you don't know these people yet, you should try to learn from them.
+Most people are honored that someone values their opinion.

-Don't ever forget.
+- Don't ever forget.
 You learned many things when you were poor.
-Don't forget that you you do not need to keep up with the Joneses, that you have strength that others who have not had your experience don't have.
-Don't forget your skills to economize and make do with less money.
-You can leverage your skills and strengths to get richer faster.
-Since you know that the minimum amount of money you need to get by is pretty small, you can save the rest and get your savings account bigger much faster than someone who is used to living the cushy life.
+Don't forget that you do not need to keep up with the Joneses and that you have a strength that others who have not had your experience don't have.
+Don't forget how to economize and make do with less money.
+You can leverage those skills and strengths to get richer faster.
+Since you know that you need very little money to get by, you can save the rest and save money much faster than someone who is used to living the cushy life.
 Becoming richer day by day might actually be easier for you.

 © 2011 Shasta Matova